Lizzie Hopley: Acting work

-Hopley's film and TV work include the forthcoming feature film Fackham Hall, co-written by Jimmy Carr and Dawson Bros; Black Doves with Keira Knightley and Ben Whishaw; Steve McQueen's Blitz; The Reckoning (BBC/ITV), The Crown (Netflix), Time (BBC), The Devil's Hour (Amazon Studios), Brassic, Soulmates (Amazon AMC), The Long Song (BBC/Heyday Films), Little Boy Blue (ITV), Luther (BBC), Cary Fukunaga's Jane Eyre, Pierrepoint with Timothy Spall, The Thirteenth Tale with Vanessa Redgrave, The Suspicions of Mr Whicher (ITV), Any Human Heart (C4), The Day of the Triffids (BBC) with Eddie Izzard and Randall & Hopkirk (Deceased).
+Hopley starred alongside Jack Whitehall, Lucy Hale and Anjelica Huston in Legacy; alongside Keira Knightley and Ben Whishaw in Black Doves, and in the Steve McQueen directed film Blitz (2024); Her credits include The Reckoning (BBC/ITV), The Crown (Netflix), Time (BBC), The Devil's Hour (Amazon Studios), Brassic, Soulmates (Amazon AMC), The Long Song (BBC/Heyday Films), Little Boy Blue (ITV), Luther (BBC), Cary Fukunaga's Jane Eyre, Pierrepoint with Timothy Spall, The Thirteenth Tale with Vanessa Redgrave, The Suspicions of Mr Whicher (ITV), Any Human Heart (C4), The Day of the Triffids (BBC) with Eddie Izzard and Randall & Hopkirk (Deceased).and starred in the Jimmy Carr and Dawson Bros co-written comedy feature film Fackham Hall (2026).

+She can currently be seen as Margaret Thatcher in Shut Out the Light's feature documentary Iron Ladies about the women who maintained the 1884/85 Miners' Strike and will appear in a reimagined version of Romeo and Juliet at the New Vic Theatre in Newcastle-under-Lyme during September and October 2026.

-She appeared in the Globe Theatre's 2024 summer season in The Taming of the Shrew and Anne Odeke's debut play Princess Essex.
-Holley appeared as Margaret Thatcher in The Audience, written by Peter Morgan (2019).
+Theatre work includes Caryl Churchill's Far Away in 2025 and the Globe Theatre's 2024 summer season of The Taming of the Shrew and Anne Odeke's debut play Princess Essex.
+Hopley appeared as Margaret Thatcher in The Audience, written by Peter Morgan (2019).
 Other theatre work includes The Roaring Girl, Arden of Faversham and The White Devil for the Royal Shakespeare Company (RSC), the original cast of Cheek by Jowls world tour of 'Tis Pity She's a Whore, Kate in the AFTLS's 2018 US tour of The Taming of the Shrew and Ang in the No. 1 tour of Mike Leigh's Abigail's Party.

-As an associate learning practitioner with the RSC, Hopley delivers workshops across the UK, US, China, South Korea, Malta and Cayman Islands and provides content for their online learning programme.
+As an associate learning practitioner with the RSC, Hopley delivers workshops across the UK, US, China, Japan, South Korea, Malta and Cayman Islands and provides content for their online learning programme.
 She gives practical tutorials at the British American Drama Academy and designed a professional development course for Guildford School of Acting where she taught as an associate.
 She has delivered the practical sessions for the annual Shakespeare Foundation Certificate at Oxford University since 2011.

 As a writer

-Hopley's sitcom pilot, "Green", won Pozzitive Television's Funny Dot Comp 2021.
+Hopley's sitcom pilot, Green, won Pozzitive Television's Funny Dot Comp 2021.
 In 2021, she won the Scribe Award for the audio play The Curse of Lady Macbeth.
 Her debut one-woman play Pramface explored the consequences of reality television and labelling people as chavs, and won the Plat Du Jour at the Edinburgh Festival Fringe in 2007.

-Her radio plays include The Cenci Family, which starred Sally Hawkins and Daniel Evans) for BBC Radio 4, The Elizabethan Beauty Law (which starred Annette Badland as Elizabeth I of England) and Salome (which starred Ian Brooker, Florence Hoath and Kenneth Cranham) for BBC Radio 3.
+Her radio plays include The Cenci Family, which starred Sally Hawkins and Daniel Evans for BBC Radio 4, The Elizabethan Beauty Law (starring Annette Badland as Elizabeth I of England) and Salome (starring Florence Hoath and Kenneth Cranham) for BBC Radio 3.

 She was commissioned to write Killing Clovis Dardentor, an updated film adaptation of Jules Verne's Clovis Dardentor.
 She also wrote "Jam", a short film starring Stephen Fry, Annette Badland, Frank Skinner, Paul Daniels and Debbie McGee.